erikoest/symath/README.md

   => 2*x1*dx3
 </pre>

-### Vectors and matrices
+### Matrices

-Vectors can be defined in the coordinate array form by converting an array to a math object, using the to_m method.
-Matrices can be created the same way from two dimensional arrays:
+Row matrices can be defined in the coordinate array form by converting an array to a math object, using the to_m method.
+Column matrices and two dimensional matrices can be created the same way from two dimensional arrays:

 <pre>
   > m = [[1, 2, 3], [4, 5, 6]].to_m